Prag8855/aab/content/guides/freelance-visa.md

 ### Optional documents

-These documents are not required, but they help.
-Remember, you must convince them that your business will work.
+These documents are not required, but they make your application more convincing.

 - [ ] **Cover letter**
     Your cover letter can explain what you do, and how your business works.
 It can help your case worker understand your plan.
 Write it in German. - [Cover letter example](/docs/freelance-visa-cover-letter)
-- **Portfolio / examples of your work**
+- [ ] **Portfolio / examples of your work**
     This helps you explain your work.
 If you are an artist, this is important.
 You need printed examples; a website address will not work.[^50]
-- **Contracts**
+- [ ] **Contracts**
-    Signed contracts are better than letters of intent.
+    Signed contracts from clients are better than [letters of intent](/glossary/Absichtserklärung).
 They prove that you have clients and will make money.
 - [ ] 2 or more **recommendation letters**
     Some interviewers ask for them, especially for scientists and researchers.[^46] These are letters from your previous employers, clients or professors that recommend you for your work.
 The letters must recommend you for the profession you are getting a visa for.
 These letters should be signed if possible.
 - [ ] **Proof or education**